-Whilst the radiographer can tell you that they have the appropriate images, they will not be able to give you any idea of the results at the time of your scan.
-Your scan must be carefully analyzed and interpreted by a radiologist or an advanced practitioner radiographer, who will prepare a report and send it to your doctor.
+Whilst the radiographer can reassure you that the appropriate images have been obtained, they will not be able to give you any idea of the results at that time.
+The scans must be carefully analyzed and interpreted by a radiologist or an advanced practitioner radiographer, who will prepare a report and send it to your own doctor.
 Your doctor will tell you the results and discuss them with you.